apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 The optional `--last [Integer]` argument can be used to control the maximum number of revisions to be copied from the journal (default is 1).

-The optional `--flat [Boolean]` argument can be specified for allowing the copy process to write the segments at `DESTINATION` in a flat hierarchy, that is without writing them in tar archives.
+The optional `--flat` argument can be specified for allowing the copy process to write the segments at `DESTINATION` in a flat hierarchy, that is without writing them in tar archives.

 The optional `--append` argument can be specified for running segment copy in append mode.
 This causes existing segments in `DESTINATION` to be skipped instead of overwritten.